castai/k8s-agent/README.md

 ### Run the agent in your IDE

-You must provide the these environment variables:
+You must provide these environment variables:

 ```text
 API_KEY=your-castai-api-key